 Perhaps you have heard about the 100 Years of Magic event and wondered what it was.
 "Surely, Disney World can't be 100 years old," you may have thought.
 You would be correct.
 The Florida resort opened in 1971.

 100 Years of Magic was a resort-wide celebration at Walt Disney World that honored the 100th anniversary of Walt Disney's birth.
 It kicked off on October 1, 2001 and continued through the end of 2002.

 Most of the activities were based at Disney-MGM Studios (now known as Disney's Hollywood Studios), but all four parks debuted new parades to mark the occasion.
 The event offered a good opportunity to pay tribute to the man who started it all.
-It also served to put a human face on the corporate Disney juggernaut, especially for young children who may not have known that Walt Disney was an actual person.
+It also served to put a human face on the corporate Disney juggernaut, especially for young adults and children who may not have known that Walt Disney was an actual person.

 Since most people had already taken at least one ride on most of its popular attractions such as "it's a small world" (and had the infernal song permanently etched into their brains), Disney World used to present 15-month, resort-wide events to lure them back.
 In 1996, the property celebrated its 25th anniversary with a huge event and placed the spotlight on its Magic Kingdom park.
 For the Millennium celebration, Epcot was the center of attention.
 In 2021, it's likely that Disney World will pul out all the stops for a 50th anniversary celebration.